erunion/BetterSimplify/README.md

 ### Directory structure

-The repository contains files that are necessary to build extensions for Google Chrome and Safari.
+The repository contains files that are necessary to build extensions for Google Chrome

 * `build/` contains the resulting directories with the production-ready extensions.
 You may not directly modify files in this directory, but instead you modify source files and use `gulp` to rebuild extensions again.